ablaamim/Minishell/README.md

 <p/>

 > “The Linux philosophy is 'to laugh in the face of danger".

-> “All operating systems sucks, but Linux just sucks less”
+> “All operating systems sucks, but Linux just sucks less.”

 >  “An infinite number of monkeys typing into GNU emacs would never make a good program.”

 ---